thasanli/LordOfTheRings_SDK/README.md

-This is a simple SDK developed using Java / Maven / Spring Boot integrating already existing "Lord of the Rings" API (https://the-one-api.dev/).
+This is a simple SDK developed using Java / Maven / Spring Boot integrated already existing "Lord of the Rings" API (https://the-one-api.dev/).

 Lord of the Rings SDK consists of total 4 end-points.